IstoMan/Typer/README.md

 - [ ] Add more quotes to the `quotes.txt` file.
 - [ ] Add a feature to select the difficulty of the quotes.
 - [ ] Add a feature to display the user's progress over time.

-## 🤝 Contributing

-Contributions are welcome!
-If you have any ideas on how to improve the application, feel free to open an issue or a pull request.